Lorazepam (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Tell your doctor if you have kidney disease, liver disease, lung or breathing problems (such as COPD, sleep apnea), or a history of drug or alcohol abuse, depression, or seizures.
+- Tell your doctor if you have kidney disease, liver disease, lung or breathing problems (including COPD, sleep apnea), or a history of drug or alcohol abuse, depression, mental problems, or seizures.

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.